Go Back

 • Optional add-ins: Add a few spoons of nuts/seeds, puffed quinoa/rice, or raisins/dried fruit to your homemade chocolate.

-• For keto chocolate: Use powdered Erythritol.
+• For keto chocolate: You could try using powdered Erythritol.
 Avoid adding any keto syrups (water-based) as they will cause the chocolate to seize.

 • Prefer milk chocolate?
 Add 2 Tbsp of coconut milk powder (or soy milk powder) to the mixture.